Ufone

-Pak Telecommunication Mobile Limited, doing business as Ufone, is a Pakistani wireless network operator headquartered in Islamabad.
+Pak Telecommunication Mobile Limited, doing business as Ufone, is a Pakistani mobile network operator headquartered in Islamabad.
 It is a wholly owned subsidiary of Pakistan Telecommunication Company Limited.
-Following PTCL's privatization, Ufone became a part of Etisalat by e& in 2006.
+Following PTCL's privatisation, Ufone became a part of Etisalat by e& in 2006.

+After the acquisition of Telenor Pakistan, Ufone (PTML) will operate as a separate entity from PTCL with its own board and CEO.

-Ufone is mobile service provider in Pakistan with a subscriber base of 27 million as of September 2025, among which 18 million are 4G/LTE subscribers.
-It has a market share of 13%, the least among all four mobile operators.
+Ufone has a subscriber base of 31 million as of July 2026, among which 21 million are 4G/LTE subscribers.
+It has a market share of 13% and just over 10,000 cell sites, the least among all four mobile operators.

 History

 Ufone was founded in July 1998 and began operations in January 2001.

 Rashid Khan was appointed acting CEO of Ufone in August 2017.
 Rashid Khan, president and CEO of both Ufone and PTCL, died in December 2020.

 By 2017, Ufone was the only company in the Pakistani telecommunications market that did not have 4G data services.
 It launched 4G in August 2019.
 In 2019, PTCL and Ufone were merging a number of their departments.

 In 2021, it purchased its own 4G spectrum license for US$279 million.